 The gang of school bullies who make the fatal mistake of trying their usual shenanigans on Lavan, later known as "Lavan Firestorm" for very good reasons in Brightly Burning.

-Done in one book with the author's usual subtlety (zero).
-A victim that starts out as a nasty, small-minded prima donna just gets worse with every single thing that's found out.
-The victim would likely have been facing a life sentence if found out by the law before the murder, and that's mainly because the relevant jurisdiction wouldn't have the death penalty available.
-It's a good book to read for anyone wondering why a court system might employ justifiable homicide as a separate claim from self-defense.
-(Though there was a halfway decent "defense of another" argument as well.)
+Witness In Death is notable as the first instance in which Eve is forced to admit that she can't sympathize with the victim or feel any particular regret for his death.
+He starts out as a nasty, small-minded prima donna and just gets worse with every single thing that's found out, culminating in the revelation that the young actress he'd been sleeping with was his daughter, a fact he knew when they began their relationship and she didn't.
+The young woman's birth mother (who'd given her up for adoption) warned him of the connection in the hopes of preventing him from crossing the line into incest, only for him to rub the sexual relationship in her face and smugly suggest that she join them in a threesome).
+Between this and his other misdeeds, the victim would likely have been facing a life sentence if found out by the law before the murder, and that's mainly because the relevant jurisdiction wouldn't have the death penalty available.
+It's a good book to read for anyone wondering why a court system might employ justifiable homicide as a separate claim from self-defense (thought there's a decent "defense of another" argument as well).

 Kissin' Kate Barlow's first victim was the corrupt sheriff, who allowed the burning of her school and the murder of Sam.
 He brutally refused to help Kate when she begged for help, even trying to blackmail a kiss from Kate to save Sam from being hanged, but admit that he would still drive Sam away from town afterwards.
 Granted, the implication was that his behavior was caused by him being drunk, but it still at the very least really irresponsible of a guy to get drunk on a night when the town's gone insane and undoubtedly needs law enforcement.